sara-sabr/github-evaluation/slide-one.md

 ### Why

-In order to request reviews, review someone's code, respond to reviews and approve pull requests.
+For quality insurance, and have an overview of the project.
+Along with requesting reviews, reviewing someone's code, responding to reviews and approving pull requests.